-- 1. Document acceptance into the study abroad program.; - 2.
-A copy of the course approval form; - 3.
-A list of all necessary direct education expenses such as: tuition & fees, books, class supplies, room and board - 4.
+- 1. Document acceptance into the study abroad program - 2.
+A list of all necessary direct education expenses such as: tuition and fees, books, class supplies, room and board - 3.
 A copy of the airline ticket or a letter from a travel agency listing the cost if the student is to incur airfare or travel expenses